L3MON4D3/LuaSnip/DOC.md

 renamed to `luasnip.log.old`, and a new, empty log created in its place.
 If there already exists a `luasnip.log.old`, it will be deleted.

+`ls.log.ping()` can be used to verify the log is working correctly: it will print a short message to the log.

 # API-REFERENCE

 `require("luasnip")`: